carth0s/carth0s/README.md

 - 🌎 I'm a Portuguese speaker who's trying my best in English and Spanish, maybe French next... <br>

-- ⭐ I'm also love everything about design.
+- ⭐ I also love everything about design.